John Cornwell MA Hon DLitt FRSL

 Science and Human Dimension Project Team SHDP draws on the skills and experience of a group of experts from a range of backgrounds including:

 Jonathan S. Cornwell – Executive Director Jonathan has a background in publishing and e-learning in Europe, Middle East and China.
 He is a conference and art exhibitions producer and director of Media Symposia.
-He is a former director of the Rustat Conferences based at Jesus College, Cambridge.
+He is a former director of the Rustat Conferences based at Jesus College, Cambridge, where is a Senior Research Associate.
 He is a graduate of University College London, Cambridge University, and Imperial College London.

 Nathan Brooker – Member, SHDP Advisory Board Nathan is a writer and journalist at the Financial Times.
 He has experience producing conferences and writing reports and is a graduate of Cambridge University.

 The AI and the Future of Humanity Project – we thank the Master and Fellows of Jesus College, Cambridge, and Templeton World Charity Foundation (TWCF) for their support of this project.
 For their contribution to the March 2018 conference on AI in Science Fiction film and literature we also thank Prof Adam Roberts of RHUL, Rev’d Dr Paul Dominiak and Rev’d Dr Tim Jenkins of Jesus College, Cambridge, Dr Beth Singler of the Faraday Institute, Dr Adrian Weller of Cambridge and Turing Institute, Prof Murray Shanahan of Imperial College and DeepMind, the author and publisher Keith Mansfield, conference rapporteur Sally Adee, Sumit Paul-Choudhury of the New Scientist, Colin Ramsay of Little Dragon Films, and the Cambridge University Science Fiction Society (CUSFS).